,

 27. Bartender

-Do you have a lot of apps on your computer?
-Do you tend to use them all simultaneously?
-It’s time to get Bartender, the app that consolidates all your apps into a menu bar for greater organization.
-The clean interface lets you customize the menu and search for specific platforms instantly.
-You can get it today for $20 or avail a Mega Supporter license for $60 with lifetime free upgrades.
+If you have many apps on your computer that you use simultaneously, consider Bartender.
+It consolidates all your apps into a menu bar for greater organization.
+The clean interface lets you customize the menu and instantly search for specific platforms.
+You can get it today for $20 or purchase a Mega Supporter license for $60 with lifetime free upgrades.

 28. CARROT Weather

-A simple check of the weather can now be more engaging than ever.
+A simple weather check can now be more engaging than ever.
 The CARROT Weather app brings you stunning aesthetics and accurate readings.
-Its standout feature, though, is the comical messages it provides with each forecast.
+Its standout feature is the comical messages it provides with each forecast.
 Start the day with a good laugh and prepare for the weather outside.
-You can get it today for $14.99.
+CARROT Weather is available for $14.99.

 29. The Unarchiver